-Not everyone is a pro in creating 3D models using 3D printing software or have time to sit back and polish the skills of creating 3D drafts.
+Not everyone is a pro in creating 3D models using 3D printing software or has time to sit back and polish the skills of creating 3D drafts.

 Moreover, imagine the fun of 3D printing with 3D printers!